YourRoots Logo

 Children(s):

 In 1879, Samuel Thomas Coleman entered the world in Alabama, born to Joseph Capers Coleman and Margaret Catherine "Kate" COLEMAN Cronin\Cronnin.
-Years later, Samuel Thomas Coleman married Sarah Anne COLEMAN Rowe.
-Samuel Thomas Coleman died in 1903 in Eunola, Geneva County, Alabama, USA.
+Samuel Thomas Coleman married Sarah Anne COLEMAN Rowe.
+Samuel Thomas Coleman passed away in 1903 in Eunola, Geneva County, Alabama, USA.

 Find more search results for Samuel Coleman